bobintornado/bobintornado.github.io/_posts/2015-02-21-First Impression on Nitrous Pro Beta.markdown

 {% include image.html img="assets/nitrous/desktopapp.png" title="desktopapp" %}

-It looks pretty neat but the Shell function is not working for.
+It looks pretty neat but the Shell function is not working for now.

 So this is my first impression on Nitrous Pro Beta version for now, leave a comment below and let me know how do you think about it!